Dextromethorphan/bupropion: Depression

 In Study 2 (STRIDE-1), dextromethorphan/bupropion was compared with bupropion alone in another randomized controlled trial.
+The dose of bupropion in the study was lower than the target dose recommended for clinical practice.
 In this study, dextromethorphan/bupropion showed significantly greater improvement than bupropion alone in the first two weeks of treatment but not by week 6 of treatment in people with major depressive disorder.
 The baseline scores were 33.4 points with dextromethorphan/placebo and 33.2 points with placebo, while the score reductions at week 1 were 5.2 points on the MADRS with dextromethorphan/bupropion and 3.6 points with bupropion (a 1.6-point difference), at week 2 were 8.0 points with dextromethorphan/bupropion and 6.1 points with bupropion (a 1.9-point difference), and at week 6 were 11.6 points with dextromethorphan/bupropion and 9.4 points with bupropion (a 2.2-point difference).
 On the basis of this trial, the FDA concluded that dextromethorphan contributes to the apparent antidepressant effects of dextromethorphan/bupropion.

-Available forms

-Dextromethorphan/bupropion is available in the form of extended-release oral tablets containing 45mg dextromethorphan hydrobromide and 105mg bupropion hydrochloride per tablet.

 Side effects

 Side effects of dextromethorphan/bupropion include dizziness, nausea, headache, diarrhea, somnolence, dry mouth, sexual dysfunction (including abnormal orgasm, erectile dysfunction, decreased libido, and anorgasmia), hyperhidrosis, anxiety, constipation, decreased appetite, insomnia, arthralgia, fatigue, paresthesia, and blurred vision.
 These side effects occurred at rates ≥2% and to a greater extent than with placebo in clinical trials.
-Of people treated with dextromethorphan/bupropion, 4% discontinued participation due to side effects, whereas 0% of people who received placebo did so.